 The enrolment process can be initiated in a variety of ways.
 For instance, it can be initiated pursuant to a request made by an entities seeking to obtain a particular credential themselves (e.g., when a new user of a website wishes to obtain a username and password).
 It is equally possible that the enrolment process is initiated by a trusted third party on behalf of the principal, or by the CSP itself (e.g., government-issued identification card, employee badge).
 For example, at higher LoAs, applications may only be accepted where the principal has been sponsored by a trusted third party.

-In any event, the initiation of the enrolment process for humans will typically involve the completion of an application form.
-This form may record sufficient information to ensure unique Identifiability within the context of the entity to whom the credential will be issued (e.g., by recording the full name, date and place of birth).
+In any event, the initiation of the enrolment process for humans will typically involve the completion of an application.
+This application may record sufficient information to ensure unique Identifiability within the context of the entity to whom the credential will be issued (e.g., by recording the full name, date and place of birth).

-For NPEs, such as for a mobile device, over-the-air enrolment typically requires initialization through the deployment of identity certificates to the device which enable the device to be uniquely identified and to receive tailored device settings via an encrypted configuration profile.
+For NPEs, such as for a mobile device, enrolment typically requires initialization through the deployment of identity certificates to the device which enable the device to be uniquely identified and to receive tailored device settings via an encrypted configuration profile.

-Every CSP should set forth the terms under which the service is provided and under which it may be used.
-The terms of service may be established pursuant to a trust framework.
+Every CSP should set forth the terms under which enrolment is provided and under which services associated with that enrolment may be used.
+The terms of services associated with the enrolment may be established pursuant to a trust framework.
 Where appropriate, liability disclaimers or other legal provisions should be accepted by, or on behalf of, the principal prior to continuation of the enrolment process.

 8.1.1.2 Identity proofing

 Identity proofing is the process of capturing and verifying sufficient information to identify an entity to a specified or understood level of assurance.
-A variety of identity information (e.g., government identity cards, driver’s licenses, biometric information, machine-based attestation, birth certificates) from authoritative sources may fulfil identity proofing requirements.
-The identity information presented to fulfil identity proofing requirements varies with the LoA.
+Depending on the context, a variety of identity information from authoritative sources (e.g., government identity cards, driver’s licenses, biometric information, machine-based attestation, birth certificates) may fulfil identity proofing requirements.
+The actual information that must be presented to fulfil identity proofing requirements will be determined by the LoA.

 Identity proofing may include the physical checking of presented identity documents to detect possible fraud, tampering, or counterfeiting.
 Identity proofing may also include checking to ensure the identity is used in other contexts.
-The higher the required level of assurance, the more stringent the identity proofing requirements shall be.
+The higher the required level of assurance, the more stringent the identity proofing requirements.

-Also, the identity proofing process is more stringent for entities claiming identity remotely (e.g., via an online channel) than locally (e.g., in-person with the RA).
+Also, the identity proofing process will generally be more stringent for entities claiming identity remotely (e.g., via an online channel) than locally (e.g., in-person with the RA).

 The stringency of identity proofing requirements is based on the objectives that must be met for each LoA.
 At LoA1, the only objective is to ensure the identity is unique within the intended context.
 The identity should not be associated with two different entities.
 At LoA2, there are two objectives.
 First, the identity must be unique in the context.
 Second, the identity must exist objectively, which means the identity is not fictitious or intentionally fabricated for fraudulent purposes.
 For example, human identity proofing at LoA2 may include checking birth and death registers to ensure some provenance.
 Similarly, identity proofing at LoA2 for NPEs may include using a serial number to check back with the manufacturer.

 LoA3 must meet the objectives of LoA1 and LoA2, as well as the objective of verifying the identity information through one or more authoritative sources, such as an external database.
-Verification shows that the identity is actually being used in some context is in use and is link to the entity.
+Verification shows that the identity is actually being used in some context and is linked to the entity.
 For humans, LoA4 adds one additional objective to LoA3 by requiring entities to be witnessed in-person to protect against impersonation.